 For a fat-free option, just go for the whites.
 Not so good at getting the yolk out?
 Hard-boil your eggs and it’ll pop right out.

 Lentils are one of our favorites, because they’re a true super food.
 Lentils are low in fat but rich in protein and nutrients, including dietary fiber.
-On their own, lentils aid in a lot of muscle growth, but they also help keep your appetite down, as the fiber makes you feel full.
+On their own, lentils aid in a lot of lean muscle growth, but they also help keep your appetite down, as the fiber makes you feel full.

 If you’re looking for a great plant-based source of protein, look no further.
 There’s a reason quinoa is all the rage these days.
 Quinoa is high-protein, low-fat, and nutrient-packed.